Krish-01/stay-booking-platform/README.md

 Concepts: OOPs, Data Visualization, Filtering, User Interaction

-Disclaimer: OffBeat Destinations is a mock-up website.
+☠️ Disclaimer ☠️: OffBeat Destinations is a mock-up website.
 In reality, such a site doesn't exist.